Roadside Florida: Pirate Ships and Wax Works

 Thursday, 01/26/2017 – 06:30 pm – 07:30 pm

 Aventura Branch Library

 Go to town in Miami and points north and discover the backstories of South Floridaâ€™s most famous attractions, from the Ancient Spanish Monastery to Pirateâ€™s World, and the hidden histories of vanished tourist spots like The Kapok Tree, the Upside-Down House and the Miami Wax Museum!

 Writer and history consultant Sylvia Gurinsky guides this trip through time, and with vintage film and video from the Wolfson Archives in your rear-view, youâ€™ll get a fun and fascinating tour of the roadside attractions that enticed visitors to Florida in the days before Disney World.

 Admission to “Roadside Florida: Pirate Ships and Wax Works” is free and the event is open to the public.

 “Roadside Floridaâ€ is a co-presentation of the Lynn and Louis Wolfson II Florida Moving Image Archives at Miami Dade College and the Miami-Dade Public Library System and is presented with the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners.

-Photo courtesy State Archives of Florida/Florida Memory.If you love Soul Of Miami, please consider leaving a testimonial.
+Photo courtesy State Archives of Florida/Florida Memory.Thank you for using Soul Of Miami!